FoxxMD/blog/_posts/2026-04-20-scaling-renovate.md

 ### The Problem

-#### Forgejo Webhooks Triggers are Not Granular
+#### Forgejo Webhook Triggers are Not Granular

-Forgejo webhooks can be enabled to trigger on *any* push to the repository or *any* PR state change (opened, closed, synchronized, etc...).
+Forgejo webhooks can be enabled to trigger on *all* push to the repository or *all* PR state change (opened, closed, synchronized, etc...).
 From the UI you cannot control any other conditions on these types of triggers.
 What this means in practice is that:

 * You *cannot* only trigger on repo push events **only from the renovate bot**
   * EX You make changes in Komodo to a stack and write the contents -> This commits to the repo (as your user) -> triggers webhook